 If you have the time and inclination, there are plenty of resources online to read.
 These will help you take steps to make your website appear higher on Google when potential clients search for health coaching.
 If you plan to work online, this can be general.

 If you want to work locally and in-person, consider using tools like Google and Facebook ads.
 These are affordable advertisements that you can target to a specific geographic area.
-This narrows down your audience and they’re easy to use, even for beginners.
+This narrows down your target market.
+It's an easy marketing strategy to use, even for beginners.

-One of the most useful platforms for reaching health and wellness clients is social media.
-Influencers in fitness, diet, nutrition, and coaching have major reach on platforms like Instagram and Facebook.
+Social media is ne of the most useful platforms for reaching health and wellness clients.
+Influencers in fitness, diet, nutrition, and coaching have major reach on platforms like TikTok, Instagram, and Facebook.
 It takes time and effort to get that kind of reach, but you have to start somewhere.

-In fact, you don’t even have to become a major influencer yourself to benefit from social media marketing.
-Get a small following going and share content relevant to health and wellness.
+In fact, you don't even have to become a major influencer yourself to benefit from social media marketing.
+Start a social media group, get a small following going, and share content relevant to health and wellness.
 Connect with local businesses and become a micro-influencer.

 Contact bigger influencers in the same niche, share their content, and ask for links and shares in return.
 This is what modern networking looks like and will help extend your reach.
 It also establishes your authority in health and wellness.